-Although the OPC will be formed by One Person only by subscribing the Memorandum of Association but the Memorandum of OPC shall also indicate the name of any other person nominated by member of OPC with his prior written consent in the prescribed form, who shall, in the event of the subscriber's death or his incapacity to contract become the member of the company and the written consent of such person shall also be filed with the Registrar at the time of incorporation of the OPC along with its Memorandum and Articles of Association.
-The Member of OPC may at any time change the name of such other person by giving notice to the Registrar of Companies in such manner as may be prescribed.
+Although, the OPC will be formed by One Person only by subscribing the Memorandum of Association, but the Memorandum of OPC shall also indicate the name of any other person nominated by the member of OPC, with his prior written consent, in the prescribed form, who shall, in the event of the subscriber's death or his incapacity to contract, become the member of the company and the written consent of such person shall also be filed with the Registrar at the time of incorporation of the OPC, along with its Memorandum and Articles of Association.
+The Member of OPC may, at any time, change the name of such other person by giving notice to the Registrar of Companies in such manner as may be prescribed.

-On death of member of OPC the nominee shall entitle to all the shares and entitle to same rights & liabilities to which sole member of company was entitle or liable.
-On becoming member such nominee will nominate any other person as nominee with his prior written consent in the prescribed form and intimate the same to Registrar of Companies.
+On death of the member of OPC, the nominee shall entitle all the shares to the same rights & liabilities to which sole member of a company was entitled or liable for.
+On becoming a member, such nominee will nominate any other person as nominee with his prior written consent in the prescribed form and intimate the same to Registrar of Companies.

 A Minimum of One director is required for OPC but there is no constraint to recruit more than one director with a maximum of fifteen.
 Every OPC shall have at least one director who has stayed in India for a total period of not less than one hundred and eighty-two days in the previous calendar year.

 If there is no separate provision made in the Articles of OPC, an individual being the member of OPC shall be deemed to be its first director.
-Other Directors shall be appointed in General Meeting.
-The Articles of OPC may confer on its Board of Director the power to appoint any person as an additional director at any time who fails to get appointed as a director in a general meeting who shall hold office up to the date of the next annual general meeting.
+Other Directors shall be appointed in the General Meeting.
+The Articles of OPC, may confer on its Board of Director, the power to appoint any person as an additional director, at any time who fails to get appointed as a director in a general meeting, who shall hold office up to the date of the next annual general meeting.

 The Financial Statement shall be signed by only one director and the annual return shall be signed by the company secretary, or where there is no company secretary, by the director of the OPC.

-The OPC limited by shares or by guarantee when enters into a contract with the sole member of the company who is also the director of the company, the OPC shall, unless the contract is in writing, ensure that the terms of the contract or offer are contained in a memorandum or are recorded in the minutes of the first meeting of the Board of Directors of the company held next after entering into contract.
-However, this condition shall not apply to contracts entered into by the company in the ordinary course of its business.
+The OPC limited by shares or by guarantee, when enters a contract with the sole member of the company, who is also the director of the company, the OPC shall, unless the contract is in writing, ensure that the terms of the contract or offer are contained in a memorandum or are recorded in the minutes of the first meeting of the Board of Directors of the company held next after entering into contract.
+However, this condition shall not apply to contracts entered by the company in the ordinary course of its business.

-The OPC shall inform the Registrar of Companies about contract entered into by it and recorded in the minutes of the meeting of its Board of Directors within a period of fifteen days of the date of approval by the Board of Directors.
+The OPC shall inform the Registrar of Companies about the contract entered into it and record, in the minutes of the meeting of its Board of Directors, within a period of fifteen days of the date of approval by the Board of Directors.